Try It! Summer Mini-Grants

-The most competitive proposals will be those that articulate a single pedagogical innovation and clear rationale for "trying it"; demonstrate a clear need for the proposed grant-funded activities / items (i.e., funded materials are not available through existing campus resources or through regular professional and/or course development funds in the home department); and that seek to advance learner-centered instructional methods grounded in evidence-based research.
+The most competitive proposals will be those that articulate a single pedagogical innovation ("try one new thing") and clear rationale for "trying it"; that demonstrate a clear need for the proposed grant-funded activities / items (i.e., funded materials are not available through existing campus resources or through regular professional and/or course development funds in the home department); and that seek to advance learner-centered instructional methods grounded in evidence-based research.

 - Clear, detailed description of "one new thing" the applicant will try;

 - Thorough articulation of the goals motivating the experiment/innovation (including a description of how that "one new thing" is expected to improve one's existing practice);

 - Clear articulation of the rationale for proposed, grant-funded items or activities;

 - Consideration of how the applicant might measure or assess the effects of the proposed experiment / innovation;

 - Awareness of any training and support needs and where the recipient will obtain this support; and